 - The first is scientific.
-The science underlying sustainable finance is still in its infancy, and opinions vary.
-In particular, there is no consensus as yet on how to measure the impact of financial products, so it is still not easy to prove just how “sustainable” a given product is.
+The science underlying sustainable finance is still in its infancy: it is heterogenous and far from settled.
+In particular, there is no consensus as to how the impact of financial products on ESG criteria should be measured, so it is still not easy to prove just how “sustainable” a given product is in terms of its impact.
 As a result, there is no universally accepted definition of what constitutes a “sustainable investment”, nor are the criteria an investment must meet in order to be labelled “sustainable” (referred to collectively as a taxonomy) precisely defined.
-This poses a challenge for all investors.
-They must decide which criteria and practices are most important for their needs.
+This poses a challenge for all investors, who must decide which criteria and practices are most important for their needs.

-- Finally, perceived greenwashing is what happens when the actual characteristics of an investment fail to live up to customer expectations, for example due to misleading marketing claims or poor quality of advice.
+- The third is “perceived greenwashing”, where the actual characteristics of an investment fail to live up to customer expectations, for example due to misleading marketing claims or poor quality of advice.

-Institutions can address these three areas by embedding sustainability into corporate strategy, focusing on clear and accurate product information, and training their staff.
-The three areas also provide a sound basis for developing specific measures to prevent greenwashing, which is essential – not least for the sake of the financial industry’s reputation.
+These three areas can be addressed by embedding sustainability into corporate strategy, focusing on clear and truthful product information, implementing the corresponding advisory processes, and staff training.
+They also provide a sound basis for developing specific measures to prevent greenwashing, which is essential – not least for the financial industry’s reputation.
 The overwhelming majority of providers take the challenge of sustainability seriously and want to make a positive contribution.

 The SBA’s stance

 Overview of different forms of sustainable investment

 |Best-in-class||This approach involves comparing the ESG performance of a company or issuer with that of its competitors using a sustainability rating.
 All companies or issuers with a rating above a defined threshold are deemed suitable for investment.|